 As Verheul et al., (2001) state in the eclectic theory of entrepreneurship, research into the decisions of individuals to become either wage- or self-employed entrepreneurs focuses primarily on personal factors such as psychological traits, formal education and other skills.
 That is the study's foundation along with Covin and Slevin's (1989) scales of measurement for EO (although based on the firm).
 The scales (See appendix 1) and definition of IEO were created and adapted from Covin and Slevin (1989) and Covin and Miller (2014), from the firm to the individual entrepreneur and expanded from there.
 Some elements of the firm variables were kept to test the IEO of students working part time.
 The behavioural variables were also based on the seminal work of Bolton and Lane (2012) who review the literature on the measuring methods of IEO of students in the west.
-This is a novel approach, as suggested by Covin and Miller (2014), it is based on the foundations of IEO in previous work on firm EO.
+This is a novel approach, as suggested by Covin and Miller (2014), it is based on the literature and allows for measuring IEO of higher education students in emerging markets and based on the foundations of IEO in previous work on firm EO.
 In addition the study follows the call by Wales (2016) for the benefit of assessing EO through multiple complementary indicators such as perceptions and behaviours.
 In addition utilizing new dependent variables beyond performance and investigating different forms of new entry (Miller, 2011).

 Therefore, the conceptual and theoretical frameworks can be seen in figures 1 and 2.
 From the literature we derive five hypotheses on IEO and new venture creation based on key assumptions on doing business in Asia and the west.
 The study is not a study on culture so it utilizes a few assumptions to test the variables.
 Firstly, risk taking is a general key motivator to promote entrepreneurial activity in the west (Cramer et al., 2002).
 Secondly, proactiveness is seen as an important cultural issue and/or barrier to doing business in Asia compared to collectivism (GEM, 2013; MacKie, 2018; Ralston et al, 1999).
 Thirdly, the aggressive and innovative behaviour of a firm is seen as a safety net for Asian employees due to its dynamic growth and prospects.
 Fourthly, job satisfaction is linked to the decision to become an entrepreneur.
-Fifth, personal issues are linked to the rest of the sample.
+Fifth, personal issues are linked to the decision to become and entrepreneur.
+Finally, the results of the two countries are compared to the rest of the sample.